Intelli-Car/CarND-Capstone/README.md

 ![alt text][image10]

-Here we introduce a new ROS message named Light (int32 index, uint8 sate) to publish not only the index of the closest traffic light but also the state(COLOR) of it into node /traffic_waypoint.
-Waypoint updater node (see bellow) will use this information to slow down for a closest Yellow or RED light and will eventually stop when the closest light is RED; in all other cases (GREEN, UNKNOWN) the car will continue to move on with in given Speed limit.
+Here we introduce a new ROS message named Light (int32 index, uint8 sate) to publish not only the index of the closest traffic light but also the state(COLOR) of it and publish into node /traffic_waypoint.
+Waypoint updater node (see bellow) will use this information to slow down for a closest Yellow or RED light and will eventually stop when the closest light is RED; in all other cases (GREEN, UNKNOWN) the car will continue to move on within given speed limit.

 For Details on Traffic light detection see the section bellow "2.1.1.
 Traffic Light detection"

 #### 2.2 Waypoint updater Node

 The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
 This node will subscribe to the /base_waypoints, /current_pose, /obstacle_waypoint, and /traffic_waypoint topics, and publish a list of waypoints ahead of the car with target velocities to the /final_waypoints topic.
+Here we limite the lookahead waypoint into 50 points and was working with no issues.

 ![alt text][image11]